chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 In addition, you can now grant access to users using Terraform and identity providers like GitHub, GitLab, and Google.
 You can also manage access through these providers' existing group structures, like GitHub Teams or GitLab Groups.
 Granting access through Terraform helps to reduce the risk of unwanted users gaining access to Chainguard.

 This guide outlines one method of using Terraform to grant members of a GitHub team access to the resources managed by a Chainguard group.
-It also highlights a few other Terraform configurations you can use to manage rolebindings in the Chainguard platform.
+It also highlights a few other Terraform configurations you can use to manage role-bindings in the Chainguard platform.
 Although this guide is specific to GitHub, the same approach can be used for other systems.

 ## Prerequisites